The ruins of Fukuoka Castle, abandoned at the beginning of the Meiji Era in 1870, lie on a hill just to the east of Ohori Park.

 Slightly outside the castle grounds, to the north and to the northwest respectively stand two gates—the Shimohashi Omotemon gate and the Najima Mon gate.

 Overall, you should allow about 90 minutes to 2 hours to explore the whole site.
 Note that the castle grounds are not accessible, so they aren’t recommended for anyone with mobility issues.
+There are a few entrances to the castle.
+Entry is free.

 Check out our things to do in Fukuoka guide.